 Disney’s Art of Animation is one of the five value resorts at Walt Disney World.
-Anyone looking to be surrounded by true Disney-theming while on vacation will want to consider a stay here.
+Those looking to experience true Disney theming during their vacation will want to consider this resort.

 It’s a beautiful resort, and with a few small exceptions here and there, I think you’re going to love it.
 But most importantly, for those of you with smaller children, your kids are going to love it.
 Trust me!
 They’ll be so happy you chose this location for your Disney vacation.